alan-turing-institute/hub23-deploy/docs/deploy-binderhub-with-autoscaling.md

 #### 1. Create a secrets folder

-Create a folder in which to download the secrets so.
+Create a folder in which to download the secrets to.
 This will be git-ignored.

 ```